 Manage your Mobile Data

 Turning off Mobile Data is a great way to conserve your Data.
 In doing so you can only connect to the internet when you have a WI-FI connection.
-Ideal when running low on your monthly limit.
+Ideal when connecting your device for the first time, since this is likely when the automatic system upgrades for your device will occur and will consume a lot of data right away.
+Also ideal when running low on your monthly limit.

 Apps > Settings > Data Usage > Mobile Data